bijutubu-no-e-su/kickstarter-project/README.md

-# MLseminor
+# kickstarter-project
-repository for MLseminor
+repository for kickstarter-project